+44 (0) 207 252 3900 [email protected]

 On a smaller scale, sharp attention to detail was vital in setting the mood of the film.
 Extreme close-ups of moonlit flowers evoked sensuality.
 Shots of erotic art in the ruins of an ancient temple lent an air of forbidden desire.

 In contrast, footage shot at the coffee shop in “Seinfeld” served an entirely different purpose.
-The “Seinfeld” crew never set out to depict the splendor of New York City, expose the challenges of owning a restaurant or stir deep human emotions.
+The “Seinfeld” crew never set out to depict the splendour of New York City, expose the challenges of owning a restaurant or stir deep human emotions.

 Assigning purpose ensures that a single image or an entire work will be understood.